 6. List all available options you can use

-pip has many other usage options.
+pip has many other useful options.
 To list all options you can use use

-Installing pip on CentOS 7 is an easy task if you have a VPS Hosting with us.
-Feel free to ask our expert Linux Administrators to install pip on your CentOS 7 server for you, and it will be taken care of immediately.
+Installing pip on CentOS 7 is an easy task if you have a Python Hosting with us.
+Feel free to ask our expert Linux Administrators to install pip on CentOS 7 for you, and it will be taken care of immediately.
 They are available 24×7, so you can get the help you need at any time.

 PS.
-Feel free to share this blog post if you liked it by using the social network shortcuts – you can also leave a comment instead, found under the share buttons.
+If you liked this post on how to install Pip on CentOS 7, Feel free to share it by using the social network shortcuts – you can also leave a comment instead, found under the share buttons.